Skip to main content

 Refer to NoteContent for the complete structure of the note content.

-Here’s a complete example showing the migration from v1.x to v2.0:
+Here are complete examples showing the migration from v1.x to v2.0:

 import { initialize } from "@suki-sdk/js";